FengZiYjun/Writing-Style-Recognition/README.md

 3. After that, run `plot.bat` will launch the script for plotting related infomation in the `./output/` folder.

 If you are working on other OS, sorry, no batch processing is available yet.
+The set up procedure was only tested on Windows 8.1.
+There is no guarentee for cross-platform.

+### Test
+1. Put the text file to be tested in `./test/` folder.
+2. run the batch file `test.bat`.